open-ecosystem-federation/ecosystem-toolkit/docs/technical-specification.md

 ## 3.6 Entitlements and affordances must be discoverable

 In any Ecosystem, different types of Participants **may** interact with each other indistinguishably for some types of transaction.
-Consuming Participants **must** only be presented with entitlements and affordances they are permitted to act upon.
+Consuming Participants **must** understand how they may interact with an Expert System and **must** only be presented with entitlements and affordances they are permitted to act upon.

 Since Expert Systems **must** be self-describing, there **must not** be any need for out of band API documentation or other such forms of collateral.